LogtalkDotOrg/logtalk3/adapters/NOTES.md

 `.qlf` files when compiling Logtalk source files, set the Logtalk `clean` flag to `off` and add the option `qcompile(auto)` to the Logtalk flag `prolog_loader`.

+Compilation of Logtalk source files with the `source_data` flag turned on generates large intermediate Prolog files as in addition to the information collected for Logtalk own features, all file terms are decorated with additional information for integration with SWI-Prolog development tools.

 XSB 3.4.1 and later versions